KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/KeyboardKit.md

 You can add KeyboardKit to the main app, the keyboard extension and any other targets that needs it.

-## Getting started

-Once KeyboardKit is added to your project, you can start using it in your application and keyboard extension.

-Read more here: <doc:Getting-Started>

 ## About this documentation

 This documentation is generated with Xcode's new DocC engine.

 Note that DocC currently omits extensions, which means that there are a lot of functionality in the library that is missing in the documentation.
-Future versions will aim to improve these parts.
+Future versions will aim to improve this.

 ## Topics

+### Articles

+- <doc:Getting-Started>

 ### Keyboard